tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 echo_hrr_key = context.Export("tls13-echo-hrr-key", 16)
 ~~~

-If decryption fails, the server MUST abort the connection with
+If decryption fails, the server ignores the "encrypted_client_hello" extension.
-a "decrypt_error" alert.
-Moreover, if there is no "echo_nonce"
-extension, or if its value does not match the derived echo_nonce,
+Otherwise, if there is no "echo_nonce" extension, or if its value does not
-the server MUST abort the connection with a "decrypt_error" alert.
+match the derived echo_nonce, the server MUST abort the connection with a
-Next, the server MUST scan ClientHelloInner for any "outer_extension"
+"decrypt_error" alert.
+Next, the server MUST scan ClientHelloInner for any
-extensions and substitute their values with the values in ClientHelloOuter.
+"outer_extension" extensions and substitute their values with the values in
-It MUST first verify that the hash found in the extension matches the hash
+ClientHelloOuter.
+It MUST first verify that the hash found in the extension
-of the extension to be interpolated in and if it does not, abort the connections
+matches the hash of the extension to be interpolated in and if it does not,
-with a "decrypt_error" alert.
+abort the connections with a "decrypt_error" alert.

 Upon determining the true SNI, the client-facing server then either
 serves the connection directly (if in Shared Mode), in which case